gwen001/s3-buckets-finder/README.md

 				0: no permutation
 				1: if provided prefix and suffix are permuted (prefix.<bucket>.suffix, suffix.<bucket>.prefix)
 				2: permutation applied only on the bucket name (a.b.c, b.c.a, ...)
-				3: permutation applied on the bucket name and prefix and suffix if provided --recurs	(not implement yet) if a bucket is found, another level will be added (permutations are not applied), ex: if <bucket> is found then test <bucket>-xxx if <bucket>-xxx is found then test <bucket>-xxx-yyy
+				3: each elements will be separately permuted, then glogale permutation --recurs	(not implement yet) if a bucket is found, another level will be added (permutations are not applied), ex: if <bucket> is found then test <bucket>-xxx if <bucket>-xxx is found then test <bucket>-xxx-yyy